Little Tybee: History

 Daytrotter released a session with Little Tybee on September 11, 2012 which featured four tracks from the forthcoming album For Distant Viewing.

 Their third album, For Distant Viewing, was released on April 9, 2013.
-Scrapping their characteristic DIY approach to recording, the band enlisted the help of Ben Price at Studi LaRoche to handle the tracking and mixing of the album.
-The album was then mastered by Glenn Schick at Glenn Schick Mastering.
-A full-US album release tour was then conducted during the summer of 2013.
+Departing from their usual DIY recording approach, the band brought in Ben Price at Studi LaRoche for tracking and mixing.
+The album was subsequently mastered by Glenn Schick at Glenn Schick Mastering.
+A full US album release tour followed during the summer of 2013.

 Little Tybee's next full-length record started taking shape in 2014 and the band re-entered Studi LaRoche to begin principal tracking shortly thereafter.
 Realizing that the songs were their most cohesive and collaborative material to date, the band decided to self-title the forthcoming LP.
 The eponymous Little Tybee was mixed by Ben Price, mastered by Joe Lambert, and was released on June 3, 2016 to rave reviews.
 The band also chose to self-release this record under their newly-formed label, On The Grid.
 The self-release was funded by a pre-order Kickstarter campaign which raised $21,272.

 The band's next major outing was in support of CHON and Tera Melos during the summer of 2017.
 This tour afforded the band the chance to play to sold-out crowds on much bigger stages as a support act and, in turn, gave them the opportunity to grow their increasingly diverse fanbase.

 Little Tybee started 2018 by releasing a music video for the song, "Lost In The Field".